colin-gourlay/sundown-sessions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Am I missing something?
+Suggest an idea and I'll definitely consider adding it
 title: ''
 labels: ''
 assignees: ''